Swedish Erotica

 Swedish Erotica was a Swedish rock band founded in 1985 and disbanded in 1996.
-The same members also played in the 90's in the cover band Double Trouble.
+The same members also played in the '90s in the cover band Double Trouble.
 Former members of Swedish Erotica have played with Yngwie Malmsteen, TNT, Vinnie Vincent, Treat, Black Ingvars, Shotgun Messiah, John Norum, Talisman and King Diamond.

 History

 Prehistory

-The band was started in 1985 under the name "Swedish Beauty" by the members Magnus Axx (Axelsson, guitar), Ken "Ulf" Sandin (bass), Dag Ingebrigtsen, a former vocalist of the Norwegian band TNT, Dan Stomberg, a former guitarist in Madison, and drummer Magnus Nybratt.
-Stomberg was quickly replaced by Anders Allhage on guitar, best known as Andy La Rocque, guitarist of King Diamond since 1985 and who also played briefly with Death and Megadeth.
+The band was formed in early 1985 by guitarists and former members of the band Trafalgar Magnus "Manko" Axx (Axelsson, guitar) and Anders Allhage (best known as Andy La Rocque, guitarist of King Diamond since 1985 and who also played briefly with Death and Megadeth).
+Ken "Ulf" Sandin (bass).
+They joined forces with Dag Ingebrigtsen, a former vocalist of the Norwegian band TNT, bassist Ulf "Ken" Sandin and drummer Dennis Nybratt.
 This line-up played on a Norwegian album of Christmas themed rock songs with various vocalists: "The Grønne Glitrende 3 Og Dag".
-Nybratt then left the band and was replaced by Jamie Borger from Treat on drums.
-This line-up was not able to secure a record deal but Magnus Axx did not give up, changed the band name and hired new musicians.
+In the summer of 1985, Allhage left for King Diamond and Nybratt (later in Steelwings) left the band around the same time.
+They were replaced by Jamie Borger from Treat on drums and Dan Stomberg from Madison on guitar.
+This line-up recorded some demos with Allhage singing and informally used the name "Swedish Beauty" but was never able to secure a record deal.
+Magnus Axx did not give up, changed the band name and hired new musicians.

 Formation and early career

-Swedish Erotica formed in 1987 with members Magnus Axx and Morgan Le Fay (Morgan Jensen) on guitar together with bassist Johnny D'Fox (Jonas Tångström) and drummer Pete Sanders (Petter Svärd) who was soon replaced by BC Strike (Bjarne Johansson).
-First singer was Göran Edman, a former member of Madison who sang on two of their albums, and for a brief period in 1985 Edman fronted Vinnie Vincent Invasion between Robert Fleischmann and Mark Slaughter.
+The next incarnation of Swedish Erotica formed in 1987 with members Magnus Axx and Morgan Le Fay (Morgan Jensen) on guitar together with bassist Johnny D'Fox (Jonas Tångström) and drummer Pete Sanders (Petter Svärd).
+They recorded a demo with Göran Edman as session singer, a former member of Madison who sang on two of their albums, and for a brief period in 1985 Edman fronted Vinnie Vincent Invasion between Robert Fleischman and Mark Slaughter.
 Edman soon left the band to sing in former Europe guitarist John Norum's solo project, where he sang on the album Total Control (1987).
 Later, Edman sang for Yngwie Malmsteen and on the early demos with former Malmsteen bassist Marcel Jacob's band Talisman.
-Edman was replaced by an old friend of BC Strike, Tony Niva from the bands Vanessa and Traci Goes Crazy.